-Red Flags In Reality is a Jones Avalanche Awareness Month series detailing live-from-the field stories about five of the most common signs of avalanche danger-the Red Flags.
-Next up we’ll learn about the dangerous effects of rapid warming from an experience Ralph Backstrom had in Yellowstone National Park.
+Red Flags in reality is a Jones Avalanche awarness Month series detailing Live-From-The-Field stories about five of the most common signs of avalanche danger - The Red Flags.
+Next up we’ll learn about the dangerous effects of rapid warmingfrom an experience Ralph Backstorm had in Yellowsotne National Park.

 So we left the park that night with the plan to come back early the next day.
 We never made it back in the park.
 Half-hour after we left the park gates a massive slide came down and buried the road to the park entrance!
 For more reasons than one, the slide caused by rapid warming was a trip ending red flag.” – Ralph Backstrom

 Rapid Warming is one of the most prominent causes of snow instability and a major avalanche danger red flag.
 Warming causes instability in the snowpack due to a process known as ‘Creep Tension’.
 When the temperatures spike, the top layers in the snowpack go through a process of viscous deformation and become a separate layer that’s effected by gravity differently than the rest of the snow pack.
 The warm layers will ‘creep’ down the slope as they are pulled by gravity faster than the rest of the snowpack.
 This difference in motion between the surface and the base introduces tension.

 This diagrma shows the effects of gravity on a snowpack, the red arrows are creep, the blue arrows are settlement and th eblack arrows are the movement of the entire snowpack and it’s base, known as glide, diagram by www.avalanche-center.org

 When the warm surface layers start to ‘creep’, this added tension in the snowpack makes it easier to set off weaker under layers.
 Surface loads and stresses also penetrate deeper into the snowpack when the surface layers are warm making skier-triggered avalanches more likely.